-Introduction
+√Introduction

+Cellular aging and ROS, TOR 1 pathway, PCP1 function and its connection to CR and aging.

-Cellular aging in Saccharomyces cerevisiae is an invasive aspect of research that can potentially lead to several implications related to human aging diseases.
+Aging of Saccharomyces cerevisiae cells is an invasive aspect of research that can potentially lead to several implications related to human aging diseases.
 There are many factors that may influence cellular aging in yeast such as reactive oxidative species (ROS), osmotic pressure, vacuole acidification and calorie restriction (CR).
-It has been proposed that the reduction in calorie intake slows aging and increases lifespan by suppressing the TOR signaling pathway.
-(DIAGRAM) Suppressing the TOR pathway consequently reduces endogenous ROS levels which we know is the causative agent of cellular fragmentation as well as protein, lipid, and DNA damage.
-The research under study focuses on how CR alters oxidative stress levels in the ∆PCP1 mitochondrial gene and in turn how it affects the longevity of yeast cells.
+It has been proposed that a reduction in calorie intake slows aging and increases lifespan by suppressing the TOR signaling pathway.
+(DIAGRAM) Suppressing the TOR pathway consequently reduces endogenous ROS levels which are known to be the causative agents of cellular protein, lipid, and DNA damage as well as fragmentation of the mitochondria.
 Mitochondria play a critical role in life span extension effects of CR because it houses the electron transport chain which has been found to be the center of superoxide production.
+The research under study focuses on how CR alters the level of superoxide anions O2- in the ∆PCP1 cell and in turn how it affects the longevity of yeast cells.
 PCP1, a rhomboid serine protease, participates in mitochondrial dynamics and the processing of cytochrome c peroxidase (CCP1) which is involved in degradation of hydrogen peroxide species.
 Additionally PCP1 partakes in the processing of MGM1 a dynamin- like GTPase involved in mitochondrial fusion, fission and cristae formation.
-(DIAGRAM)

-*Corrlelation btw TOR and CR and PCP1.
-Then hypothesis.

-How h2o2 activates sod and converts o2-
+(DIAGRAM) We hypothesize that deletion of PCP1 will lead to an extended replicative life span (RLS) and lower growth fitness due to its influences on the endogenous levels of superoxide.
+If there is a ∆PCP1 gene then the cell will be dysfunctional in processing MGM1.
+Improper processing of MGM1 can lead to an irregular formation of the inner membrane of the mitochondria and thus affecting the function of the electron transport chain ETC. Ultimately an inefficient ETC along with CR should together decrease ROS levels and consequently increase the longevity of the cell.

 Notes

-*The length of a cell's telomeres can be used to determine the cell's age and how many more times is will replicate.
-When a cell stops replicating, it enters into a period of decline known as "cell senescence," which is the cellular equivalent of aging.
-Replicative lifespan in budding yeast is assessed by determining the number of times cells divide in the presence of nutrients before they senesce and die via an apoptotic-like mechanism.
+* Replicative lifespan in budding yeast is assessed by determining the number of times cells divide in the presence of nutrients before they senesce and die via an apoptotic-like mechanism.